Testing the coupling of dark radiations in light of the Hubble tension: Cosmological probe: The Hubble tension

-If SIdr exists, then $\phi^{\rm SI}<\phi^{\Lambda \rm CDM}$.
+If SIdr exists when $N_{\rm eff}$ is fixed, according to Eq.~\ref{Eq:phase}, there is $\phi^{\rm SI}<\phi^{\Lambda \rm CDM}$.
 As a result, the numerator of Eq.~\eqref{eq:H0} becomes smaller without introducing new energy components such as early dark energy or additional relativistic degrees of freedom.
 This naturally requires a larger $H_0$ while keeping the observed $\ell_{\rm peak}$ fixed.

 The Hubble constant proposed by SIdr model compared with $\Lambda$CDM model is